 Connecticut recognizes that teacher and principal evaluation and support systems are a critical part of its comprehensive plan to build an environment that ensures equal opportunity and excellence in education for all Connecticut students.
-Over the past year, the CSDE has engaged the leadership and expertise of a legislatively enacted council of educators, policymakers, and advocates-PEAC-in the undertaking of a major reform effort to develop new guidelines for the evaluation of teachers and administrators across the state.
+Over the past year, the CSDE has engaged the leadership and expertise of a legislatively enacted council of educators, policymakers, and advocates, the Performance Evaluation Advisory Council (PEAC), in the undertaking of a major reform effort to consult with the State Department of Education in the development of new guidelines for the evaluation of teachers and administrators across the state.

-In January 2012, after two years of discussions, PEAC took a major step toward creating a meaningful evaluation system when they unanimously agreed on a new framework that places a strong emphasis on student achievement.
+In January 2012, after two years of discussions, PEAC took a major step toward creating a meaningful evaluation system when they unanimously recommended to the State Board of Education a new framework that places a strong emphasis on student achievement.
 The new evaluation system for teachers includes the following components: